2/15/2024

 Mark Grandison

-One thing I will tell you, Elise, for you probably heard on the other calls is that the market, the reinsurance market is continuing to improve somewhat into the So it is still a very, very good marketplace.
-So what it means for the loss ratio, I don't know, but certainly, we're seeing improvement.
+One thing I will tell you, Elise, you probably heard it on the other calls, is the arrangements market is continuing to improve somewhat into the 1-1 renewal.
+So it is still a very, very good marketplace.
+So what it means for the loss ratio, I don't know, but certainly we're seeing improvement.

 speaker

 And then just one last one on capital, right?
-I believe, you know, there was, you know, some pushes and pulls from the S&P capital changes on your capital, but should be positive, you know, relative to your mortgage business.
-Can you just, you know, help us think through your capital position?
-And, you know, relative to just organic growth opportunities you see at hand over the next year?
+I believe, you know, there were, you know, some pushes and pulls from the S&P capital changes on your capital, but should be positive, you know, relative to your mortgage business.
+Can you just, you know, help us think through your capital position and, you know, relative to just organic growth opportunities you see at hand over the next year?

 speaker